Why It's OK to Choose Hibernating Over Hustling

 Show Yourself Some Love

-The work will be there when you get back in January, friends, I promise.
-There’s no point in beating yourself up to “get it all done” before Dec.
-31. Put yourself at the top of your to-do list this holiday season, and I promise your 2019 self will thank you.
+There’s no point in beating yourself up to “get it all done” before a deadline.
+Put yourself at the top of your to-do list this week and next, and I promise your 2020 self will thank you.